apache/shardingsphere-on-cloud/charts/apache-shardingsphere-operator-charts/README.md

-# Apache ShardingSphere-Cluster Operator Charts
+# Apache ShardingSphere Operator Charts
 The Apache ShardingSphere-Operator is used to quickly install Apache ShardingSphere-Proxy Cluster.
 This Chart will install ShardingSphere-Proxy Cluster using the CRD provided by ShardingSphere-Operator.